POSTS TAGGED: HTC Desire HD

 XDA Senior Member ted77usa recently released a ROM that gives camera and camcorder support to Desire HD Sense 4 ROMs without losing WiFi.
 The breakthrough came after XDA Forum Member tgeorg was able to figure out the problem with the kernel.
 As tgeorg puts it:

-Posted August 16, 2012 By: David Watt
+Posted August 16, 2012 at 08:30 am by David Watt

 A few weeks ago, we reported on HTC’s disappointing decision not to provide an official Ice Cream Sandwich update for the Desire HD.
 Not even a petition with over 15,000 signatures was enough to persuade them to change their mind.
 It did however, force them to release an official statement:

 We’ve heard your feedback on our decision not to update the HTC Desire HD to Android 4.0.
 We completely understand that this is a controversial decision.

 For more background, due to how storage on the HTC Desire HD is partitioned – and the larger size of Android 4.0 – it would require re-partitioning device storage and overwriting user data in order to install this update.
 While technically advanced users migh

 Posted July 23, 2012 at 07:00 pm by Former Writer